altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium.md

 2\.
 Power down your board if powered up.
 This is important, as once powered up, with the micro USB JTAG cable connected, a couple more USB serial ports will enumerate, and you may choose the wrong port.

 3\.
-Connect mini-USB cable from the vertical mini-USB connector on the HPS daughtercard to the host PC
+Connect mini-USB cable from the vertical mini-USB connector on the HPS Board to the host PC

 4\.
 On the host PC, an USB serial port will enumerate.
 On Windows machines it will be something like `COM4`, while on Linux machines it will be something like `/dev/tty/USB0`.